CGCookie/install_deps_example/README.md

 Known Issues:

   * Although modules are installed local to the add-on, they are _not_ sandboxed.
 Modules are accessible across all of Blender.
 This means that there is a chance that modules may collide if other add-ons use this mechanism to install their own modules.
 Unfortunately, this is an issue within Blender without an easy solution overall.
-  * Tested in Linux and Windows, but not yet tested on MacOS